Dobiasd/All-Colors/README.md

 -----
 ```
 mkdir output
-./release/AllColors 4
+./release/all_colors 4
 ```

 Images will be written to the `output` directory.
-(But prepare to wait quite some time.)
+(Prepare to wait quite some time.)

 In case you want to create a video from all the images afterwards:
 ```
-ffmpeg -r 50 -i output/image%04d.png -vcodec libx264 -preset veryslow -qp 0 output/video.mp4
+ffmpeg -r 50 -i output/image%04d.ppm -vcodec libx264 -preset veryslow -qp 0 output/video.mp4
 ```